THE INTERNET OF THINGS

 Imagine how frightening and dangerous it is if somebody could just listen to your calls, see what you’re browsing on the internet, or even steal your passwords and other sensitive information simply through your internet service provider.
 With only software protection, there have been countless data breaches on multiple levels from enterprise to government agencies.
 Evidently, the current state of security for IoT is greatly lacking.

-Based on basic security demands, most markets require edge devices to conform to FIPS 140-2 Level 2 standards.
+Most markets require edge devices to conform to FIPS 140-2 Level 2 standards based on basic security demands.
 In other words, not only do the devices themselves require proper cryptographic modules, but also anti-tampering measures.
 Usually, edge devices require UID and cryptographic keys built upon their security measures.
 Through this software and hardware verification, devices protect user information against unauthorized access and tampering while connecting to the internet.